 The Abyssinian Sand Terrier has an average weight of 15 kgs and a height of 20 inches.
 It also tends to have dark skin that is patched.
 They are difficult to spot outside the continent and are believed to have the same origin as Chinese Crested dogs.

-This comprehensive list of African dog breeds not only provides their names but also the characteristics of the species and how they relate with human beings.
-Now you can choose your favorite dog for your family.
+This comprehensive list of African dog breeds not only provides their names but also the characteristics of the species and how they relate to human beings.
+Now you can choose your favourite dog for your family.

 “They throw out dogs like old rugs”, says a dog rescuer Sasha.
 “We are shocked by the cruelty of the dog owners who get rid of their pets like everyday items.”
 This video tells three heartbreaking dog rescue stories from a shelter in Europe.